Collected by Parks Daniel

 Königssee, 83471 Schönau am Königssee, Germany

-No matter the time of year you visit, Lake Königssee will always inspire utter awe.
+No matter the time of year you visit, Lake Königssee always inspires awe.
 Summer means shimmering water in shades of emerald and sage green, while winter brings a cold, misty atmosphere with otherworldly light.
-Take a boat ride...
+Take a boat ride along the...

 There really is only one place to start any tour in Salzburg: Getreidegasse.
 The narrow road with its ornate facades and iron trade signs is a staple for visitors and locals alike.
 Once you have reached Number 9, you are in for a special treat at...